-Prompts for the submission and review procedure for samples and shop drawings are included in the 0171 General requirements, SUBMISSIONS clause where the following issues are addressed:
+Prompts for the submission and review procedure for samples and shop drawings are included in the 0171 General requirements, SUBMISSIONS AND INSPECTIONS, SUBMISSIONS clause where the following issues are addressed:

 - To whom the submissions are to be made e.g. architect in ABIC contracts. - The requirement to program the submissions.
 Specifiers may wish to include a requirement for a shop drawings/sample submission schedule co-ordinated with the general construction program. - The form of the submissions.
-Detailed requirements for samples and shop drawings are set out in the SUBMISSIONS clause of the various technical worksection Templates.
-Requirements vary depending upon the nature of the item.
+Submission requirements for samples and shop drawings are set out in the SUBMISSIONS clause of the various technical worksection Templates.
+Detailed requirements vary depending upon the nature of the item.
 Edit or delete the default requirements to suit the project.